organicmaps/organicmaps/README.md

 This repository contains submodules.
 Clone it with `git clone --recursive`.
 If you forgot, run `git submodule update --init --recursive`.

+## Translations

+If you want to improve app translations or add more search synonyms, please check our [wiki](https://github.com/mapsme/omim/wiki).

 ## Compilation

 To compile the project, you would need to initialize private key files.
 Run